create a passage plan using a nautical chart

 4. Update your log or chart plotter with the coordinates of your waypoints, as well as other relevant information such as safe water depths and areas to avoid.

 5. Check that your vessel is properly equipped and that all safety equipment is in good working order.
-If you are wondering what safety equipment is needed for a boat, check out this article on the savvy navvy blog.
+If you are wondering what safety equipment is needed for a boat, check out this article on the Savvy Navvy blog.

 6. Review your emergency response plan with your crew to ensure that everyone is familiar with their roles and responsibilities in an emergency situation.